Professional, Conservatory-style Training

 Shelly Gaza specializes in voice and speech, dialects, and acting styles.
 She has an MFA in acting from Wayne State University, a BFA in acting from Millikin University, and has studied at the Moscow Art Theatre School in Russia.

-A member of Voice and Speech Trainers Association and Actors’ Equity Association, Shelly has worked with theatre companies across the country including the Tony Award-winning Utah Shakespeare Festival (appearing in Twelfth Night, King Lear, The Merry Wives of Windsor, A Midsummer Night’s Dream, Love’s Labour’s Lost, and The Taming of the Shrew, and others), the Alabama Shakespeare Festival, the Colorado Shakespeare Festival, Paragon Theatre (Denver), Talisman Theatre (Chicago), and The JET and Hilberry Repertory Theatres in Detroit.
+A member of Voice and Speech Trainers Association and Actors’ Equity Association, Shelly has worked with theatre companies across the country including the Tony Award-winning Utah Shakespeare Festival (appearing in Twelfth Night, King Lear, The Merry Wives of Windsor, A Midsummer Night’s Dream, Love’s Labour’s Lost, and The Taming of the Shrew, and others), the Alabama Shakespeare Festival, the Colorado Shakespeare Festival, Paragon Theatre (Denver), Talisman Theatre (Chicago), and The JET and Hilberry Repertory Theatre in Detroit.
 Most recently, she performed with The Little Theatre of the Rockies in Colorado in God of Carnage, Private Lives, On Golden Pond, The 39 Steps, and Master Class.

 Shelly has been honored numerous times for her work, including the 2003 Oscar Wilde Award for Best Actress for her work in A Streetcar Named Desire at Hilberry Repertory, the 2006 Finlayson Acting Award at the Utah Shakespeare Festival, and Best Actress in a Drama by the Greeley Tribune in 2012 for her portrayal as Maria Callas in Master Class.
 Shelly has also performed with the Colorado Symphony Orchestra (A Midsummer Night’s Dream) and done film, television and radio work including national commercials for HGTV and Red Roof Inn Hotels.